Canon XTi vs Nikon Z6

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel XTi and Nikon Z6 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the Z6 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the XTi does not offer wifi capability.
+In contrast, the XTi does not provide wifi capability.